VariantSync/trace-boosting-eval/README.md

 * If those are well-aligned, the result of the accuracy-metrics may be one, meaning all feature traces are computed correctly.
 * For a higher amount of compared variants and for a higher amount of proactive traces, highly accurate traces can be expected.

-## Running the Experiments Using Docker
+## Executing the Experiments Using Docker

 * All commands in this section are supposed to be executed in a terminal with working directory at the evaluation-repository's project root.